19.6 km (12.2 mi)

 - Continue slightly uphill following the footpath, initially left, on a bearing of 340 degrees (This path is sometimes marked out but not always – depending on whether the farmer has been working on the field.
 You should aim for the mini electricity pylon (the last in a line) in the distance and a footpath post which has 3 directional disks on it.
 This will be evident when you reach the brow of the hill).
 After going uphill for 300 metres you start to go downhill.

 - In 200 metres at the field boundary, and path junction, by the footpath post (where the path ahead links up to the Icknield Way), turn right along the bridleway following a line of pylons.
 A hedge and a ditch are on your left-hand side.
 Keep straight on ignoring all ways off.
 In 550 metres you will come to a gap in the hedge where the pylons will go off to the left.
 There is a house in the distance to your right (you are aiming to its left) and you should continue straight on now between fields (the hedge and tree-line previously on your ledt has recently been grubbed up).
 Follow the path cum track until you reach a road in 400 metres.

-- Bear right across a patch of concrete - where (according to SWC walker Mr M Tiger) you will find the famous "Dunghill of Bygrave" - a large heap of smelly silage.
+- Bear right across a patch of concrete - where you will find the famous "Dunghill of Bygrave" - a large heap of smelly manure.
 On its far side turn right along the road into the village of Bygrave.
 In 90 metres ignore Wedon Way on your left hand side to continue straight on past a row of houses on your left hand side.

 - [!]
 In 300 metres and at the last house (No 1 Ashwell Road), where the road swings right, turn left on to a footpath through a wooden kissing gate, with a metal farm gate to its left and by a two-armed footpath sign, your direction 45 degrees.
 Continue straight on with gardens to your left and vast crop fields to your right, on a grassy car-wide path.